US teens on alleged crime spree captured in Florida

 In Kentucky, the two teens will face the same charges, including burglary, theft, criminal trespassing and criminal mischief, Chaffins said.
 Phillips will face charges in juvenile court, because she is a minor.

 Chaffins said he was relieved the crime spree ended peacefully.
-If the couple had not been found asleep and surrounded, he said, they may have run again.

 “I think me and the family and many other law enforcement agencies were not getting a good feeling about how this was going to turn out,” Chaffins said.